-The recipe begins with yeast.
-In a large measuring cup, dissolve 5 teaspoons of active dry yeast in 1/2 cup lukewarm water.
+First, the recipe begins with yeast.
+In a large measuring cup, dissolve 5 teaspoons of active dry yeast in 1/2 cup of lukewarm water.
 The water should be the temperature of a baby’s bottle when warmed.
 Once the yeast is activated it will grow in size so be sure to use a large size measuring cup.
 Add 1 teaspoon granulated sugar.

 The Liquid Ingredients